istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 We're planning to extend this to later also include NetworkPolicy for ztunnel.
   ([Issue #56877](https://github.com/istio/api/issues/56877))

-- **Added** support for watching symlinked secrets in the Istio node agent.
+- **Added** support for watching symlink secrets in the Istio node agent.

 - **Added** CRL support in ztunnel.
 When a `ca-crl.pem` file is provided via plugged-in CA, Istiod automatically distributes Certificate Revocation Lists to all participating namespaces in the cluster.
 This enhancement allows